 Many of her clients find that they are not listened to, are marginalized and suffer from prejudice in society.
 Her aim is to ensure that through a high quality service they are listened to and their rights protected and enforced.

-Free legal aid by way of public funding from the Legal Aid Agency is available for representation at Mental Health Review Tribunals.
+Free legal aid by way of public funding from the Legal Services Commisison is available for representation at Mental Health Review Tribunals.

-Tammy can help by ensuring that your rights are upheld.
+Tammy can help by advising on how the new legislation affects you, and help in ensuring that your rights are upheld.
 Tammy can also assist you to draft an Advance Decision and ensure that your views and wishes are not ignored.

 Mon - Fri: 9AM - 5.30 PM